 This is a very similar PC to the HP Pavilion Premium Gaming Desktop which is also available on Amazon for similar prices.

-In this review we’ll take a look at the pros and cons, overall performance and it’s value sentiment – is it worth the money.Contents (Click to View Contents)
+In this review we’ll take a look at the pros and cons, overall performance and try to answer the question – is it worth the money?Contents (Click to View Contents)

 Who Is/Isn’t It For?

 ⁃ Recommended Upgrades (Short Term/Immediate)

 ⁃ Future Upgrade Pathways